 The Peace Pod in Ojai, California designed, gained City approval, and invited the community as they mounted an International Cities of Peace municipal sign at the entry to their City.
 Details on design are available from the leaders of this innovative peace team.

-Welcome to the citizens and members of the peacebuilding community in Ojai, California: City of Peace.
+Welcome to the citizens and members of the peacebuilding community in Ojai, California: International City of Peace.

-Below is a photo of the core team of members of the City of Peace Team.
-From left to right: Anahata Pomeroy, Kathy Nolan, Julie Heyman, Brian Berman, Lisa Berman, Dianne McCourtney (photo David Baker).
+Below is a photo of the 2013/2014 core team.
+From left to right: Anahata Pomeroy, Julie Heyman, Lisa Berman, Kathy Nolan, Brian Berman, Dianne McCourtney with Lucy (love ambassador), members not present Ray Powers and Silvie Lee.

 Ojai is a community that fosters a culture of peace within, as well as in our homes, schools, businesses, government and all aspects of community life and livelihood.
 We are dedicated to serving the emergence of personal, ecological, and universal well being.